Discovering and exploiting active sensing motifs for estimation: Results

-When comparing the observability-sorted to randomly-sorted trained ANN's, we discovered that training on our entire dataset led to worse performance (higher loss) on most of the higher observability data (\autoref{fig:figure_3_e}).
-Training on only higher observability data was unsurprisingly better for higher observability data, but led to overfitting and worse performance on the low-to-medium observability data (\autoref{fig:figure_3_e}).
-We found that training on between the 40\% and 70\% most observable data in our dataset led to the best overall performance of the ANN (\autoref{fig:figure_3_e}).
-Altogether, we found that sorting data by observability allowed the curation of a smaller, but richer, dataset that can increase ANN performance (\autoref{fig:figure_3_e}).
-Furthermore, we found that observability was a good predictor of ANN performance and correlated with the ANN error variance (\autoref{fig:figure_3_f}).
-In theory, an ANN should not be able to outperform the minimum error variance $\mathcal{F}^{-1}_{\zeta}$, but in practice an ANN can learn certain heuristics that are viable within the space of the training data, especially for bounded circular data.
+Sorting data by observability allowed the curation of a smaller, but richer, dataset that increased ANN performance.
+Training on between the 40\% and 70\% most observable data led to the best overall performance (\autoref{fig:figure_3_e}).
+Furthermore, observability was a good predictor of ANN performance and correlated with the ANN error variance (\autoref{fig:figure_3_f}), though our ANN outperformed the theoretical bound.
+This is likely a result of the ANN learning biased heuristics from the training data.
 For instance, when the wind speed is much greater than the ground speed in our flying agent, the wind direction can be approximated as $\zeta \approx \psi + \gamma$, even during unobservable straight flight.